austinmclain/RISE-Cloudlets/storage_cloudlet/README.md

 python3 main.py
 ```

-Please note that an IAM role with proper permissions must be assigned to the EC2 instance.
+Please note that an IAM role with the "AmazonS3FullAccess" policy must be assigned to the EC2 instance.